December 13, 2019

-Spelling errors can cause serious problems in the workplace as well.
-Email is a common vehicle for creating credibility issues and eroding customer trust.
-It can be effective because it offers you the ability to respond very quickly to customer requests.
-But poorly written email messages will damage customer relationships and tarnish your professional image.
-Misspellings and incorrect word usage are the most common errors in customer service emails.
+Spelling errors can cause serious problems in the workplace.
+Email is a common vehicle for communicating quickly but it can create credibility issues and erode trust.
+Poorly written email messages will damage customer relationships and tarnish your professional image.
+Misspellings and incorrect word usage are the most common errors in workplace emails.

 How is your spelling?

 Do you confuse common “sound-alike” words such as “accept” and “except?”
 These are often referred to as notorious confusables.
 Here are examples of common mistakes:

 These are two of the most confusing words in the English language.
 What is its color?
 It’s blue.
 It’s been fun.
 Remember, “it’s” means it is or it has!
 Use its to show possession.
 The cat hurt its paw.
 The furniture store celebrated its tenth anniversary.